Taika Waititi: Career

-1999–2011: Early career and film debut
+1999–2012: Early career and early films

 While a student at Victoria University of Wellington, Waititi was part of the five-member comedy ensemble So You're a Man, which toured New Zealand and Australia with some success.
 He and Jemaine Clement, as the comedy duo The Humourbeasts, received New Zealand's highest comedy accolade, the Billy T Award, in 1999.
 Also in 1999, under the surname Cohen, he appeared in the black comedy film Scarfies.
 In 2000 he starred in the Haiku film "Titan - extra strength condoms" in the 3rd collection of rADz (radical art TV advertisements) which played on national television during ad breaks.
 Among a variety of artistic interests, Waititi began making comical short films for New Zealand's annual 48Hours film contest.
 He directed the short film Two Cars, One Night (2003) which involves two young boys and a girl meeting in the carpark of a rural pub in Te Kaha, New Zealand.
 The short earned acclaim and was nominated for the Academy Award for Best Live Action Short in 2005.
 (It lost the award to the short Wasp (2003).)

 His first feature film was a romantic comedy, Eagle vs Shark.
-It was released in US theatres for limited distribution in 2007.
+It was released in American theatres for limited distribution in 2007.
 Waititi co-wrote the film with Loren Horsley.
 That year, Waititi wrote and directed one episode of the TV show Flight of the Conchords and directed another.
 In 2010, he acted in the New Zealand TV3 improv sketch comedy show Radiradirah, together with frequent collaborators Rhys Darby and Jemaine Clement.
 His second feature, Boy, premiered at the Sundance Film Festival in January 2010, and was nominated for the Grand Jury Prize.
 Waititi also took one of the main roles, as the ex-con father who returns to his family.
 On its release in New Zealand, Boy received enthusiastic reviews and was successful at the local box office, eclipsing several records.
 In 2011, Waititi directed New Zealand TV series Super City starring Madeleine Sami, who plays five characters living in one city.
 That year, Waititi portrayed Thomas Kalmaku in the superhero feature film Green Lantern.